markwest1972/johnny_five_intro/exercises/06_adding_mqtt_to_the_mix.md

 [MQ Telemetry Transport](http://mqtt.org) is a publish/subscribe messaging protocol, designed for constrained devices and low-bandwidth, high-latency or unreliable networks.
 Due to it's small footprint it is quickly becoming the de-facto messaging standard for the Internet of Things,

 In this exercise we'll wire up our Johnny-Five LED and Servo example to a Public MQTT Broker.
 We'll then be able use any MQTT Client to communicate with our circuit.
-In this case of this exercise we'll use the [Hive MQ Web Browswer MQTT CLient](http://www.hivemq.com/demos/websocket-client/), although you are welcome to write your own client if you wish!
+For simplicitys sake we'll use the [Hive MQ Web Browser MQTT CLient](http://www.hivemq.com/demos/websocket-client/), although you are welcome to write your own client if you wish!

 ## Requirements ##